Ray Shulman: Simon Dupree and Gentle Giant

 Primarily playing bass guitar, Shulman was quite adept at other instruments as well, sometimes doubling on violin, recorder, trumpet, and guitar.
 Shulman and keyboardist-bandmate Kerry Minnear composed or co-wrote much of the music for Gentle Giant.

 Producing

 He went on to become a record producer in the late 1980s and 1990s, working with the Sugarcubes, the Sundays, the Trash Can Sinatras, Ian McCulloch and the Defects, among others.
 He also created music for several video games, such as Privateer 2: The Darkening and Azrael's Tear and released two trance EPs under the pseudonym Head-Doctor.

-Personal life and death
+Death

 Shulman died in London on 30 March 2023, at the age of 73.
 He was said to have been suffering from a long illness.
 He was survived by his wife, Barbara Tanner, and his two elder brothers, Derek and Phil Shulman.
 His death was announced via Gentle Giant's social media on 1 April 2023.